-The answer to the question of whether student loans affect your tax returns is: It depends.
+It depends.
 If you are still in school and receiving money from student loans, you should not consider that income, since you are obligated to pay it back.

 If you have graduated and are making payments on your student loans, then your student loans may affect your tax returns.
-Depending on your income, type of loan and tax filing status, you may be able to deduct some of the student loan interest that you pay.
+Depending on your income, type of loan and tax filing status, you may be able to deduct some of the student loan interest you pay.

-Are student loans tax deductible?
+Are student loans tax-deductible?

-While the principal amount of your student loans is not tax deductible, the interest you pay on your student loans might be.
+While the principal amount of your student loans is not tax-deductible, the interest you pay on your student loans might be.
 Depending on your total income, you may be able to deduct up to $2,500 in student loan interest from your taxable income each year.

 If you are still attending school or paying education expenses, you may also qualify for one of two different education tax credits: the American Opportunity Tax Credit and the Lifetime Learning Credit.